 We evaluate subcontractor and supplier bids for thoroughness, accuracy, and any potential duplication.

 We conduct pre-award interviews with apparent low bid subcontractors and suppliers to ensure that all players have a thorough and complete understanding of the project’s requirements.
 This ensures that subcontractors will be able to man the project and meet the intended schedule.
 Don’t forget that we can take care of any commercial construction project, we even take in Office Building Renovation Projects.

 We identify long lead items and expedite the shop drawing and submittal process.

 We plan the construction site layout with the best structural engineering specialists to ensure proper coordination of safety measures, temporary facilities, temporary and permanent utilities and access for equipment such as overhead cranes and material deliveries.
-We also conduct pre-construction subcontractor meetings to discuss detailed scope of work, schedule, manpower requirements and quality.
+We also conduct pre Land Excavating-construction subcontractor meetings to discuss detailed scope of work, schedule, manpower requirements and quality and also to determine if Pre Construction Soil Stabilization services will be needed.
 It is important to ensure that the expectations are clear, and that nothing is lost in the transition from the office to the field.